dineshkummarc/dealwithit/README.md

 **ALSO NOTE!** Not all images work!

-For example, this image will not work
+For example, this image will not work because the javascript has no idea where the heck my face is.

 ![Bad](http://fat.github.com/dealwithit/img/bad.jpg)

-but this will!
+but, something a bit more normal... like the one below totally works.

 ![Good](http://fat.github.com/dealwithit/img/good.jpg)